doongwong2/studious-succotash/README.md

-# studious-succotash
+# studious-succotash CF

-This is a collection of what I've done.
+This is a collection of what I've done in CodeForces.